 While documentary television focuses on truth, reality TV focuses on characters in predictably dramatic situations because that is a cheaper way to attract an audience for advertisers.
-Uniquely, Mythbusters operates entirely within this dismal territory while also being a sincere celebration of skepticism and creativity.
+Uniquely, Mythbusters operates entirely within the dismal territory of Neil Postman’s Amusing Ourselves to Death (1985) while also being a celebration of skepticism and, more sincerely, of creativity.

 Mythbusters is at its best when the hosts build stuff and test it without the pretext of a “myth”, as happens with the levitation machine competition in episode 20: just ingenuity and craft skills.
 Since the same episode is Joseph-Witham’s last, it clearly marks the transition away from an inferior original idea because of the testing of the show as such.
 Snopes is best in text form, but episode 229, “testing” Star Wars (1977) stunts while flashing fan tweets, is no smarter for all that.
 Even one of the hosts states on the show in episode 268, referring to a second Star Wars special in episode 257, that there is “no reason to test” such things.
 The transition is never completed.

 Joseph-Whitham commented on the most interesting thing about myths, which is why they arise.
 Here’s a fairly typical exchange from later on, specifically episode 46.
 It starts with Adam Savage reading from a blueprint title and pretending ignorance in a scripted scene.
 The show is, as he said, for instance at Silicon Valley Comic Con 2017, part of the sub-genre of “scripted reality”.

 Savage: What the hell is a “border slingshot”?